-As a new syndicate, Lloyd's establishes a syndicatelevel Solvency Capital Requirement (SCR) for the prospective underwriting year.
+In order to meet Lloyd's requirements, Syndicate 1969 is required to calculate its Solvency Capital Requirement (SCR) for the prospective underwriting year.
 This amount must be sufficient to cover a 1 in 200 year loss, reflecting uncertainty in the ultimate run-off of underwriting liabilities (SCR 'to ultimate').

-Lloyd's also calculate the syndicate's SCR at the same confidence level but reflecting uncertainty over a one year time horizon (one year SCR) for Lloyd's to use in meeting Solvency II requirements.
-ASML use an internal model developed in house to calculate the SCR for more mature syndicates as opposed to adopting a standard formula.
+The syndicate must also calculate its SCR at the same confidence level but reflecting uncertainty over a one year time horizon (one year SCR) for Lloyd's to use in meeting Solvency II requirements.
+The SCRs of each syndicate are subject to review and approval by Lloyd's.
+ASML use an internal model developed in house to calculate the SCR as opposed to adopting a standard formula.
 The SCR is reviewed and approved by the Board through the Own Risk Solvency Assessment ("ORSA") process.
+Syndicate 1969's capital assessment includes its retained share of the Property Treaty portfolio.
+In the first two years of operation of the Syndicate 6133, the capital has been set by Lloyd's using a combination of market benchmarks and the syndicate's own business plan.

 A syndicate may be comprised of one or more underwriting members of Lloyd's.
 Each member is liable for their own share of underwriting liabilities on the syndicates on which they participate but not for other members' shares.
 Accordingly, the capital requirements that Lloyd's sets for each member, operates on a similar basis.
 Each member's SCR is based on the member's share of the syndicate's SCR 'to ultimate'.

-syndicate, Lloyd's sums together each syndicate's SCR but a credit for diversification is allowed to reflect the spread of risk consistent with determining an SCR which reflects the capital requirement to cover a 1 in 200 year loss 'to ultimate' for that member.
+Where a member participates on more than one syndicate, Lloyd's sums together each syndicate's SCR but a credit for diversification is allowed to reflect the spread of risk consistent with determining an SCR which reflects the capital requirement to cover a 1 in 200 year loss 'to ultimate' for that member.
 Over and above this, Lloyd's applies a capital uplift to the member's capital requirement, known as the Economic Capital Assessment (ECA).
-The purpose of this upliff, which is a Lloyd's rather than a Solvency II requirement, is to meet Lloyd's financial strength, licence and ratings objectives.
+The purpose of this uplift, which is a Lloyd's rather than a Solvency II requirement, is to meet Lloyd's financial strength, licence and ratings objectives.